gonicus/svg-to-ttf/README.md

 Lets do a simple Qt/QML (≥5.15) application that includes a couple of [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) icons.
 They're available as a TTF already, but they include the source SVGs, so that we've something to play around.

-As a first step, lets create a project directory and change into it:
+As a first step, let's create a project directory and change into it:

 ```sh
 mkdir demo